Anjalipaliwal/employee_dashboard/README.md

 This is the web app for employeement dashboard buitl using angular-cli, bootstrap, HTMl,CSS.

+Employees can be filtered on basis of names and title.

 For running the web app clone the folder repo and run "ng serve --open " in the project directoy in terminal.

 #Reviewing Main files (used for development and coding)